Richard Delage: Arrest, trial and imprisonment

 On October 3, 1975, Delage was arrested for the kidnapping of a hitchhiker in Mansfield and thereafter quickly interned at the Norwich State Hospital.
 While receiving treatment, he contacted Dr. Hans Langhammer, a psychiatrist who worked in the hospital, claiming that he had "done something wrong".
 After reportedly giving statements implicating him in the murder of Carole Sgritta, Langhammer informed the authorities, who swiftly arrested Delage.
 A ballistics expert determined that his revolver was the same one used in the murder of Weatherley and possibly also the 1970 double murder of June Eberlin and Mary Lenihan, both 19, who were found shot to death in Fulton County, Pennsylvania on November 4, 1970.

 Following these revelations, a $250,000 bail was set for Delage in the Sgritta murder.
 He was soon charged with her murder and extradited to face murder charges in New York.
 Initially, Delage's attorney attempted to convince the court to try his client as a juvenile – as he was 15 years old when he had killed Sgritta – but this motion was rejected, meaning that Delage could potentially face with the death penalty.
 Shortly afterwards, he agreed to plead guilty in exchange for a 20-years-to-life term.
 To avoid standing trial in Connecticut, Delage pleaded to the lesser charge of manslaughter and was sentenced to 14-to-20 years imprisonment for killing Weatherley.

-As of October 2022, Delage is incarcerated at the Bare Hill Correctional Facility in Malone, New York, where he continues to serve his life term for Sgritta's murder.
+As of April 2025, Delage is incarcerated at the Franklin Correctional Facility in Malone, New York, where he continues to serve his life term for Sgritta's murder.
 He has never been charged with the murders of Eberlin and Lenihan, both of which remain unsolved.